alexcmak/SETGame/README.md

 `pip install pygame --pre`

+If you are on a mac:

+`pip3 install pygame --pre`

 To run this game once you have python and pygame, run something like this in the command line:

 `python SETGame.py`

+If you are on a mac:

+`python3 SetGame.py`

 ## Features